 Precooked chicken is available in most big-city markets around the world.
-A staple “shortcut” back home, the rotisserie-style chicken is an absolute essential for cooking wholesome meals in a limited kitchen.
+A staple “shortcut” back home, the rotisserie-style chicken is an easy shortcut for cooking wholesome meals in a limited kitchen.

-Rotisserie chicken can easily be prepped in an Airbnb kitchen to be a simple chicken dinner, paired with baked potatoes, or reconstituted mashed potatoes and a vegetable, and then, the following day, made into chicken salad sandwiches via the addition of mayo and perhaps chopped Apple, nuts, grapes, or some celery.
+Rotisserie chicken can easily be prepped in an Airbnb kitchen to be a simple chicken dinner.
+Pair it with baked potatoes or reconstituted mashed potatoes and then add a vegetable.

 - Precooked Chicken

 - Potato or Pasta product

 - Chicken Salad Sandwich addon: mayonnaise, apple, celery, nuts, sandwich bread.

 At home, breakfast for dinner is the perfect lazy dinner, and the same is true in an Airbnb.
 If you’re in the US, you can pick up pancake mix, eggs, syrup, and pre-cooked bacon for a hearty breakfast-for-dinner.

 If you’re cooking in an international Airbnb kitchen, try pairing pancetta or ham with scrambled eggs and toast.

 💡 Hint: Look for pancake mix with “complete” in the name.
 These mixes require only water- no eggs or milk.

 Potato hash is the perfect Airbnb kitchen dinner when you need to eat extra cheap and extra simple.
 All you need is a chopped potato, onions, fat (such as butter or cooking oil), and protein.
 I typically use ham or pancetta and add whatever vegetables are available.